Alfresco/docs-alfresco/digital-workspace/1.6/install/tomcat.md

 2. Go to the **Downloads** area and select Alfresco Digital Workspace.

-3. Download `alfresco-digital-workspace-adw-x.x.x.war` for the required version.
+3. Download `alfresco-digital-workspace-x.x.x.war` for the required version.

-    `alfresco-digital-workspace-adw-x.x.x.war` is the file name followed by the version of the Digital Workspace, for example `alfresco-digital-workspace-adw-2.0.0.war`.
+    `alfresco-digital-workspace-x.x.x.war` is the file name followed by the version of Alfresco Digital Workspace, for example `alfresco-digital-workspace-1.5.0.war`.

-4. On the server that will host the Digital Workspace move the `alfresco-digital-workspace-adw-x.x.x.war` file to the `<TOMCAT_HOME>/webapps` folder.
+4. On the server that will host Alfresco Digital Workspace move the `alfresco-digital-workspace-x.x.x.war` file to the `<TOMCAT_HOME>/webapps` folder.

    > **Note:** Tomcat extracts the files automatically.

-5. Browse the extracted `alfresco-digital-workspace-adw-x.x.x` directory and open the `app.config.json` file in a text editor.
+5. Browse the extracted `alfresco-digital-workspace-x.x.x` directory and open the `app.config.json` file in a text editor.

 6. Edit the `app.config.json` file and change the `ecmHost` property to be the same as your Alfresco Content Services server and allocated port.
 For example:

     `http://<acsservername>:port`

-7. Also in the `app.config.json` file, change the `baseShareUrl` property to be the same as your Digital Workspace server and allocated port.
+7. Also in the `app.config.json` file, change the `baseShareUrl` property to be the same as your Alfresco Digital Workspace server and allocated port.
 For example:

-    `http://<appservername>:port/alfresco-digital-workspace-adw-x.x.x` (`alfresco-digital-workspace-adw-x.x.x` being the name of the WAR file)
+    `http://<appservername>:port/alfresco-digital-workspace-x.x.x` (`alfresco-digital-workspace-x.x.x` being the name of the WAR file)

    > **Note:** If Quickshare is disabled in Alfresco Content Services ignore this step.